hvorovk/vk_api_auth/README.md

 	import vk_auth # vk_auth3 as vk_auth  for python3
 	token, uid = vk_auth.auth(email, pass, id_app, scope)
 	#token - token from vk for you app, uid - id user are authorized.

+i added support python3 and used code bi122 for sms auth.